Nathisha123/SBI_Formik/README.md

 11. while editing set  enableReinitialize:true to reinitalise form

-!!!!Check the error at retrieving the API url
+Note: Check the error at retrieving the API url